Spectre-1/Spectre-1/README.md

 - [Portfoilo Website](https://github.com/Spectre-1/Spectre-1.github.io): Website showcasing my experince and projects
 - [Pathfinding Visualizer](https://github.com/Spectre-1/PathV): Pathfinding Visualizer is a web-based tool that allows users to visualize popular pathfinding algorithms.

-## 🤝 Contributions

-I am a volunteer at CarbonCopies Foundation
-If you wish to take a look at my contributions for their projects Do take a look at my other [GitHub profile](https://github.com/Spectre-01) (Migrated to Gitlabs)

 ## 🚀 Skills and Expertise

 Here are some of my areas of expertise: